Anemia in animals

 4. What are the signs of severe anemia in animals?

-Severe anemia in animals is characterized by extreme weakness, pale gums, rapid heartbeat, difficulty breathing, and, in some cases, jaundice or swelling.
+Severe anemia is characterized by extreme weakness, pale gums, rapid heartbeat, difficulty breathing, and, in some cases, jaundice or swelling.

 5. Is anemia in animals contagious?